 2. Get Growing With Heirloom Seeds

 When preparing for the worst, you’ll never know how long the bad times will last.
-A disaster could go on for a few weeks, a few years, or even decades.
-So it’s important to have some really long-term food options as well.
+A disaster could go on for a few weeks, years, or even decades.
+So it’s important to have some long-term food options as well.

 Gardening, including planning a garden and then growing your own food with a backyard garden, is probably the most dependable way to ensure a constant supply of nutrients.